Last updated on August 14th, 2019 at 01:49 pm

 - The weight of the bags themselves counts too, luggage must be light and durable.

-However, this article contains some links to products that we use and love.
-If you are interested in buying any of them, a small commission would be paid to us when you purchase but the product won't cost you any extra.
+However, this article contains some referral links to products that we use and love.
+If you make a purchase after using the links we may receive a small commission, this won’t cost you any extra.

 All of them have been tried and tested by us.
 I’ve included weight information where I could and tips and tricks we’ve learned along the way to reduce weight, save money and make your quest to find the best quality travel items a bit easier based on our experience.

-- The Eagle Creek Switch Back 26 - I love, love, love this bag!
-The Eagle Creek Switch Back is a 58 liter wheeled backpack that weighs a mere 7 lbs 15 oz.
-It's tough (over 40 flights and counting and still looks and performs like new) and it's comfortable to roll (awesome tough wheels and pull handle) and wear as a backpack with breathable padded straps and comfortable stowable hip belt.
+- Eagle Creek Switch Back 26 – I love, love, love this bag!
+The 26 inch Eagle Creek Gear Warrior is a 65 liter wheeled backpack that weighs a mere 5 lbs 12 oz.
+It’s tough (over 50 flights and counting and still looks and performs like new) and it’s comfortable to roll (awesome tough wheels and pull handle).
+Watch for Eagle Creek’s “No Matter What Warranty” it covers the Lifetime Warranty promise plus the added insurance of repair or replacement due to product failure during the product lifetime, regardless of the cause!

 - Marmot Kompressor Daypack – A pack that weighs next to nothing at 10.22oz, when not in use it packs in my bag super small and is made of a durable ripstop fabric.
 I still own the first one I bought four years ago and it’s been our go-to day pack all that time.
 I think everyone should own a Kompressor Daypack!

-- The Eagle Creek Gear Warrior 32 - This tall slim bag holds 89 liters of stuff and still is light at 8 lbs 7 ozs!
-Like my Switch Back, Rob's Gear Warrior has taken a lot of airline abuse and still looks and functions like new.
+- Eagle Creek Gear Warrior 34 – This tall slim bag holds 110 liters of stuff and still is light at 9 lbs 4 ozs!
+Like my Switch Back, Rob’s 34 inch Gear Warrior has taken a lot of airline abuse and still looks and functions like new.
+The only issue is that it is easy to pack too much stuff and go over weight with the airlines restrictions.

 - Osprey Ozone carry-on wheeled suitcase – This is Mak’s toy case and he is responsible for transporting everywhere we go.
 It carries a selection of his favorite toys and his laptop.
 The bag itself is super light with excellent wheels making it easy for him to maneuver.